jrmadsen/madthreading/README.md

   - Thread-pool (no overhead of thread creation)
   - Interface takes any function construct
   - Support for return types from joining (e.g. summation from all threads)
-  - Background tasks via pointer signaling
+  - Asynchronous execution using thread-pool
+  - Running C++ and Python in parallel

-The primary benefit of using Madthreading is the creation of a thread-pool.
+The primary benefit of using madthreading is the creation of a thread-pool.
 Threads are put to sleep when not doing work and do not require compute cycles when not in use.